LucasSte/MlxTorch/README.md

 ##### Can I use this project as is?

-There are many not implemented functions, so it is very likely that for some PyTorch operations you'll see a not implemented error.
+There are many functions not implemented, so it is very likely that for some PyTorch operations you'll see a not-implemented error.
 Also, the PyTorch function `.to()` always expects the return array to be copied, when a cast or a device transfer is needed.
 We changed the semantics to avoid copies, and this behavior may be incompatible with some libraries.

 ##### Will development continue?

-This project has consumed a very lot of my free time.
+This project has consumed a very lot of time.
 I want to gauge community interest before spending more time on it.
 The preferred version for development is the asynchronous one, as it is faster than this one.

 ##### How to install it?

+First, install the dependencies in your Python environment: `pip install setuptools pyyaml numpy typing_extensions`

-Run `./build.sh develop` from the root folder to install this version of MLX to the Python environment you are running the command from, or `./build.sh bdist_wheel` to create a wheel file.
+Then, run `./build.sh develop` from the root folder to install this version of MlxTorch to the Python environment you are running the command from, or `./build.sh bdist_wheel` to create a wheel file.

 ----
 ----